 Open to Change Track A is an approximately three-month program for mandated and voluntary students.
 Although the program is abstinence based and includes regular testing to monitor any substance use, the program is designed to reduce the overall harm and negative consequences students experience as a direct result of their substance use.
 The first goal of the program is to allow students to take a “time out” from alcohol and other drug use, during which time students reflect on the role alcohol and other drugs have played for them and develop skills to help make clearer decisions in the future.
 The second goal of the program is to review academic goals, develop skills to successfully achieve those goals, and create an intentional plan that provides a clear road map to graduation.
 After four weeks, the clinician and case manager will create the remainder of the clinical plan.
 All students will have an individual clinician, an individual case manager, participate in a weekly group, and participate in academic skill development activities.Cost: $250 PLUS the cost of testing

 The Open to Change Track B program is leveraged development and treatment for students suspended from the university due to drug or alcohol issues.
 The program emphasizes accountability and personal responsibility while providing on-campus treatment resources, case management, peer support, and individually tailored contracts.
 Upon completion of an individually tailored contract, the Open to Change Track B program is organized in three phases plus an after-care program.
 The first phase of the program focuses heavily on initial comprehensive intake assessment and transitioning to abstinence.
 The second phase is designed to empower students to explore and maximize their potential.
 Self-exploration activities are fused into the treatment over breaks, as educational sanctions, and even rewards.
 Phase three enables students to transition from the structure of the program to empower personal decision-making and realistic goals around legal substance use.
-Cost: $200 for first month; $100/month thereafter PLUS the cost of testing
+Cost: $150 per month for the duration of the program PLUS cost of testing